Vagina and vulva in art: 2000s

 Starting in 2006, when "no one was talking about [vulvas and art]", Jamie McCartney spent five years creating the work for which he is best known, the Great Wall of Vagina, featuring casts of the vulvas of hundreds of women.
 The Brighton-based artist began the project in response to the rise in labiaplasty, wanting to provide realistic, non-pornographic portrayals of the widespread variation of anatomy.
-"Don't change your parts, change your partner," became one of his slogans, along with the over-arching message “You’re normal.
-Whatever you’ve got down there, leave it alone.”.
+"Don't change your parts, change your partner," became one of his slogans, along with the overarching message "You're normal.
+Whatever you've got down there, leave it alone.".
 By 2015, he said the cultural climate had shifted.
-“A lot of vagina and vulva artworks are going on.
-It’s almost like a movement."
+"A lot of vagina and vulva artworks are going on.
+It's almost like a movement."
 His own project continued to evolve, displaying the Wall at Triennale di Milano museum, and casting more women at the Red Tent Revival festival in the United States.

 On the other side of the world, another male artist conceived of a similar project at about the same time.
 Once he had the idea, Greg Taylor tried to persuade female artists to take it on, but they declined, so he pressed ahead, creating scores of white porcelain vulvas, "each individual portraits of different women, each as gripping as a face".
 "CUNTS and other conversations" (2009) was deemed controversial for both its title and content, with Australia Post warning the artist that the publicity postcards were illegal.
 The work was purchased by the Museum of Old and New Art in Tasmania, after Taylor did one final cast, of the vulva of Kirsha Kaechele.